decorative element

 You can avoid sludge build-up by changing your oil at the intervals recommended in your owner's manual.
 If you purchased a used car, or if you have not been diligent about oil changes in the past, your vehicle might benefit from an engine flush treatment.
 Talk to your mechanic to determine whether your car needs a flush treatment before your next oil change.

-EXPENSIVE AUTO REPAIR: Replacing the Transmission
+EXPENSIVE AUTO REPAIR: REPLACING THE TRANSMISSION

 The transmission regulates the power that goes to your wheels, allowing you to go faster or slower.
 An automatic transmission will shift gears in ways that ensure you can control your speed.
 A manual transmission, or a stick shift, allows you to choose when to move your vehicle into the next gear using a stick and clutch.